xavibenjamin/ttimsmith.com/membership.md

 To summarize, consider becoming a member because you want to support me in creating content, that I'm sure you'll love.

 ### Processing
-The processing and payments of memberships are done through [Plasso](https://plasso.co/), an awesome service made by Drew Wilson.
-All transactions are done via Stripe which makes everything secure for you.
+The processing and payments of memberships are done through [Patreon](http://www.patreon.com/ttimsmith).
 If you have questions about this, send me an [email](mailto:smith@ttimsmith.com?subject=Membership Question).

-[Become a member](https://plasso.co/s/CMCU8401Fu){:.btn.secondary.big.centered-btn}
+[Become a member](http://www.patreon.com/ttimsmith){:.btn.secondary.big.centered-btn}

 [^1]: If you're interested in hiring me, you can find more information about that on the [hire page](/hire/).
 [^2]: If you freelance, you most likely understand that it's not always the most stable of incomes.